 The Differences Between a Traffic Violation and a Criminal Offense in Virginia

 Understanding the legal system in Virginia can feel overwhelming, especially when it comes to motor vehicle offenses.
-Many people assume a traffic ticket is just a minor inconvenience—but not all traffic-related incidents are created equal.
+Many people assume a traffic ticket is just a minor inconvenience, but not all traffic-related incidents are created equal.
 Some traffic infractions are simple violations, while others can lead to a permanent criminal record.

-Knowing the difference between a traffic violation vs. criminal offense in Virginia is essential for protecting your license, your finances, and your future.
+Knowing the difference between a traffic violation and a criminal offense in Virginia is essential for protecting your license, your finances, and your future.
 This guide breaks down the key differences, outlines how the law treats each, and helps you understand when a traffic stop could lead to something far more serious.

 Understanding the Basics of Virginia’s Legal Categories